 Lodging in Theth — Check with Booking.com for a range of choices, which is where we found our tidy little hotel called Perle e Alpeve with just 12 rooms, but only 4 rooms were occupied at any one time at most.
 Meaning we had nearly private meals there most of the time too.
 Take care about your preferences in lodging, however, since our simple place had no Internet, and only cash was accepted.
 Our hotel in Theth was also not directly in the village but up the mountain along a dirt road.
 Booking.com has a selection of the guesthouse and hotels available.

 Money in Theth — Before you arrive, be sure to stop at an ATM because there is no ATM in Theth or anywhere nearby.
 Wherever you are coming from, be sure to get plenty of Albanian Lek prior to arrival.

 Shopping in Theth — Bring everything you will need, including sunscreen and any special snacks since there is just one small store with a limited choice of items.
 It seemed to only be open when somebody needed something and was met there by the owner.

 Theth Albania resources

 Be prepared for anything.
 In remote places such as Theth, Albania, anything can happen, even when you are on vacation.
 Don’t leave home without the right travel insurance.
-We recommend Global Rescue for evacution coverage and advice and World Nomads for travel insurance.
-Get a travel insurance quote here.
+We use Global Rescue for evacution coverage and advice and like World Nomads for travel insurance.
+Get a quick travel insurance quote from World Nomads here.